sedostheatre/sedos.co.uk/input/shows/2026-the-curious-incident-of-the-dog-in-the-night-time.md

       **SOUND DESIGNERS** | Pranav Mahesh (he/him) and Omar Hussein (he/him)\
       **COSTUMES** | Clare Harding (she/her)\
       **SET and PROJECTION DESIGNER** | Ellen Redgrave (they/them)\
+      **SET REALISATION** | James "Chads" Chadwick (he/him)\
       **STAGE MANAGER** | Harvey Dovell (he/him)\
       **ASSISTANT STAGE MANAGER / PROPS** | Helen Wieland (she/her)\
       **COMMUNITY CAPTIONER** | Emma Hunt (she/they)\
       **RELAXED PERFORMANCE CO-ORDINATOR** | Ema-Mae West (she/her)\
       **COMMITTEE LIAISON** | Emma Miller (she/her)
-metaTitle: The Curious Incident of the Dog in the Night-Time plays at the Bridewell Theatre 24-28 July 2026
+metaTitle: The Curious Incident of the Dog in the Night-Time plays at the Bridewell Theatre 14-18 July 2026
 metaDescription: The Curious Incident of the Dog in the Night-Time brings a detective story like no other to the stage.
-It is part of Sedos’ 2026 season and plays at the Bridewell Theatre from 24-28 July 2026
+It is part of Sedos’ 2026 season and plays at the Bridewell Theatre from 14-18 July 2026
 ---
 **“My name is Christopher John Francis Boone… I know all the countries of the world and capital cities.
 And every prime number up to 7,507.”**